HOW MEDIA FUEL WORSENING SUBSTANCE USE EPIDEMICS

 Updated April 8, 2021; February 20, 2022

 Among conspiring factors driving America’s worsening substance use epidemics, media responsibility to provide investigation, accountability, exposure of harmful practices, and accurate information to a vulnerable public is both critical for change and largely unexamined.

-There are a number of ways that media are vulnerable, predisposed to get things wrong about the nature of substance use and its treatment.
+In multiple ways U.S. media are predisposed to get things wrong about the nature of compulsive substance use and its treatment.

 Critically evaluating how those resources have been used, the claims and assertions about the nature of substance use, what leads to it and drives it, and how to effectively provide treatment for it requires background, competencies and training in key areas, just as competent critical evaluation of the nature of and effective treatment for infectious disease outbreaks and epidemics would require specialized knowledge, training, and competence.

 For thinking and writing critically about problem substance use required areas of understanding include –

 Human behavior and psychology

 Human biology and the biology of effects of mood-altering substances

 The basic language of research and research design

 Most importantly the critical evaluation of research conclusions and claims informed by knowledge of